jll63/refraction-article/README.md

 We lost the `ref` on the first parameter, and the `lazy` on the second.
 What happened to them?

 The culprit is `Parameters`.
-The template is a wrapper around an obscure feature of the [`is`](https://dlang.org/spec/expression.html#is_expression) operator used in conjunction with the `__parameters` type specialization.
+This template is a wrapper around an obscure feature of the [`is`](https://dlang.org/spec/expression.html#is_expression) operator used in conjunction with the `__parameters` type specialization.
 And it is quite a strange beast.
 Above we used it to copy the parameter list of a function, as a whole, to another function and it worked perfectly.
-The problem is what happens when you try to process the parameters one by one.
+The problem is what happens when you try to process the parameters separately.
 Let's look at a few examples: